MiloBuwalda/uva-prog-c/20 Lectures/000 Week 0/10 Friday.md

 the heads and platters is less than the width of a human hair, yet the platters spin 5400 RPM or faster.
 Multiple platters make for greater efficiency than a single platter.

-6
-Computer Science 50
-Fall 2011
-Scribe Notes
-Week 0 Friday: September 2, 2011
-Andrew Sellergren
-– A read-write head in a hard drive contains a tiny electromagnet which conducts the software signals it is passed and, during writing, flips single bits on the platter either on or off by polarizing it in one direction or the opposite.
++ A read-write head in a hard drive contains a tiny electromagnet which conducts the software signals it is passed and, during writing, flips single bits on the platter either on or off by polarizing it in one direction or the opposite.
 During reading, the process is reversed